-Emergencies don’t often announce themselves, like fire, floods or tornados for example.
-So you must be prepared for everything in your region that can disrupt safety to your company, your employees and your customers.
-As far safety topics for work go, emergency protocols are a no-brainer.
+Emergencies don’t often announce themselves, like fire, floods, or tornados for example.
+So you must be prepared for everything in your region that can disrupt safety to your company, your employees, and your customers.
+As far as safety topics for work go, emergency protocols are a no-brainer.

 Therefore, have procedures in place if an emergency should happen:

 - Anticipate natural disasters and similar emergencies by checking social media alerts and the Weather Channel.

 - Ensure your insurance is in check.

 - Identify risks to your company.